jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 <img src="/Images/diode-orientation.png" width="200">

 ### Capacitors
 The electrolytic caps on the board are polarized and must be installed correctly.
 Electrolytic caps have a black mark that indicates negative (-).
 Positive (+) is marked on the board.
-Align the black mark away from the + mark.
+Align the black side away from the + mark.
 Ceramic capacitors are not polarized and may be installed in either direction

 <img src="/Images/Capacitor.png" width="200">